timboettiger/action-replay-mk-iii/README.md

 ### Project 'Preservaction'

 Since no (or very little) information, screenshots, and other details are available, I think it is important to preserve the Pro Action Replay 3 details.
 Therefore I started this project to document all functions of the Action Replay MK III - from the interface and operation to features hidden within the ROM.
-Why not go to [Project Preservaction](preservaction-toc.md)?
+Take a look at [Project Preservaction](preservaction-toc.md)?

 ### All about DEADC0DE